ONS-OpenData/cmd-databaker-utils/README.md

 ## install

-You MUST first have databaker and all it's dependancies installed.
+You MUST first have databaker and all it's dependancies installed, then:

 `pip install git+https://github.com/ONS-OpenData/databakerUtils.git`